Brisbane's Elegant Bathroom Designs

 When you tell us that you want to create a five-star spa experience in your new bathroom, we’ll make sure that you get cabinetry that can house lots of towels.
 Some of our designs include glass door cabinets or open shelving made to keep toiletries such as bath oils, salts, scrubs, and lotions.
 These cabinet styles allow you to quickly see the products that you have, keep bath items organised, and use the decorative packaging of your products to enhance the look of the entire bathroom.

 We know that you love to keep up with the latest bathroom renovation trends.
 We do too.
 For some projects, our designers propose cabinets that look more like furniture.
-Depending on your preference for the space, you can get furniture-style cabinetry in rich cherry or mahogany wood for a traditional look, or you can choose a sleek armoire in ash wood for a more clean-line, modern appearance.
-Knobs and drawer handles that come in materials such as brass, antique bronze, chrome, and pewter enhance your choice of cabinetry.
+Depending on your preference for the space, you can get furniture-style cabinetry in rich cherry or mahogany wood for a traditional look, or you can choose a sleek armoire in ash wood for a more clean-lined, modern appearance.
+Knobs and drawer handle that come in materials such as brass, antique bronze, chrome, and pewter enhance your choice of cabinetry.

 Since bathrooms are usually small spaces, you can get quality cabinets in these rooms for much less than the cost of a set of custom kitchen cabinets.
 We partner with building material suppliers that are known for providing great-looking, durable products.
 We’ve done the research on each of our suppliers, and we only install cabinets that display exceptional box and door construction.
 You can get cabinets that are pre-finished and ready to go, or we can paint or stain unfinished wood cabinets to give them a more custom look.